gregorywmorris/oaken-spirits/OAKEN_TECHNICAL_DESIGN.md

     - API for invoice integration with MySQL.
 1. SSOT: Integrate into MySQL database for OLTP.
 1. Analytics:
-    - Database snapshot used for ETL to data warehouse.
+    - Database snapshot used for ETL.
     - Data extract to SuperSet.
     - Automate with Airflow.